nuuuwan/news_lk3_data/README.md

 *2024-02-16 14:30:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Lanka-Premier-League-2024-set-for-July/108-277173) · `en`

 Colombo, Feb.
-16 (Daily Mirror) - The 5th edition of the Lanka Premier League 2024 will be held from July 1st to 21st this year, the Sri Lanka Cricket said.
+16 (Daily Mirror) - The fifth edition of the Lanka Premier League (LPL) 2024 will be held from July 1 to 21, Sri Lanka Cricket (SLC) announced today.

-The five-team competition will feature a total of 24 games, with the first round comprising 20 matches and the final round consisting of 4 matches, including qualifier 1 & 2 and the eliminator.
+The five-team competition will feature a total of 24 games, with the first round comprising 20 matches and the final round consisting of four matches, including Qualifier-1 and 2 and the Eliminator.

-Each team will be comprised of a minimum of 20 players and a maximum of 24 players, including up to 6 overseas players.
+Each team will be comprised of a minimum of 20 players and a maximum of 24 players, including up to six overseas players.

-◼️
+The inaugural edition of the LPL in 2020 saw five franchises; Colombo Kings, Dambulla Viikings, Galle Gladiators, Jaffna Stallions, and Kandy Tuskers.

+Jaffna Stallions, later renamed Jaffna Kings emerged victorious defeating Galle Gladiators by 53 runs in the final.

+The format remained the same with five teams in the second edition in 2021 but the Dambulla Viikings rebranded as Dambulla Giants.

+Jaffna Kings led by Thisara Perera defended their title defeating Galle Gladiators by 23 runs in the final.

+...

 [Data](articles/e18bebe0.json)